Romific-lab/AeroBirds/README.md

 ### Pipeline
 AeroBird first extracts a frame from a video stream from a chunk of five (can be adjusted via frame_skipping, increases performances but decreases accuracy).
 Afterwards, it preprocesses the image using:

-HSV colour filter for bird-like colours
+-HSV colour filter for bird-like colours
-Blob detection for bird-like objects (20 by 20 masks) Motion extraction using frame-differencing
+-Blob detection for bird-like objects (20 by 20 masks) -Motion extraction using frame-differencing

 It then goes through a pre-trained custom light weight bird detector CNN trained on Airbirds dataset to then classify if a mask is a bird or not.

 ### Libraries
-To run Aerobirds, the following libraries are needed
+To run Aerobirds, the following libraries are needed:

 ```bash
 Python 3.7+